 Chris, Design Director

 In 2017, what originally began as Chris’s freelance graphic design business, I See Sea, evolved into something else.
 With a range of enamel pins and embroidered patches, Chris started raising awareness for mental health issues, after battling with anxiety himself.
 These pins and badges are intended to be worn as a badge of honour – in the hope that someone else suffering with anxiety might see one on someone else and remember they aren’t alone.
-They’re lovely, and Chris now runs a successful side-hustle selling them via Etsy and his own website.
+They’re lovely, and Chris now runs a successful side-hustle selling them via Etsy.

 Jennie, Senior Designer